andrewjahn/AndysBrainBook/docs/OpenScience/OS/BIDS_Overview.rst

 pigz Installation (optional)
 *********************

 You can install pigz to reduce time during the file compression portion of dcm2niix, though it is not required for dcm2niix to run.
-The software may already be provided by your university/institution's HPC; however, if this is not the case then you will need to download it directly from the `_website <https://zlib.net/pigz/>`__
+The software may already be provided by your university/institution's HPC; however, if this is not the case then you will need to download it directly from their `website <https://zlib.net/pigz/>`__.

 Once downloaded and unzipped, place the folder in your $HOME directory and add it to your $PATH with the following